MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-gestures-hl2.md

 ### Need a tutorial on gestures?

-For a tutorial on some basic gestures, use the bloom gesture to go to Start, and then select Learn Gestures.
-If you're having trouble with gestures, see HoloLens and holograms: FAQ.
+For a tutorial on some basic gestures, open the **Start** menu, and then select **Learn Gestures**.
+If you're having trouble with gestures, see [HoloLens and holograms: Frequently asked questions](https://docs.microsoft.com/en-us/hololens/hololens-faq).